Everything to Know About The AP® U.S. Government And Politics Exam

 Students typically take the AP U.S. Gov exam in their junior or senior years of high school.
 AP exams are always in May.

-The AP U.S. Government exam costs $97 for students in the U.S., Canada, and U.S. territories.
-Additional charges may be applicable if you are an international student.
+The AP U.S. Government exam costs $99 for students in the U.S., Canada, and U.S. territories and $129 if you are an international student.
 Check out our article on AP Exam Eligibility, Registration & Cost to learn more about AP exam costs, late-testing fees, and other additional fees or rebates you can get for AP Exams.

-Read More About the AP U.S. Government Exam
+Read More About the AP U.S. Government & Politics Exam

 It takes a long time to go through the entire CED PDF.
 Use this AP U.S. Government Course and Exam Description to learn everything you need to know about the exam, units, and topics!